Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no troubles getting from Cancun Airport to Tulum.

 Tulum is a popular tourist destination in Mexico; the perfect place to conclude a glorious trip around the country.
 Gorgeous beaches; one of the most fascinating Mayan ruins in Mexico; home to some of Mexico’s best cenotes (in fact, some of the most impressive cenotes are near Tulum); lots of good restaurants and accommodation options make it quite the perfect holiday spot.
 You really should include Tulum in your Mexico itinerary!

-5 Best Ways Of Getting From Cancun To Tulum
+How To Get From Cancun To Tulum

-Getting from Cancun Airport to Tulum via ADO Bus
+Take the bus from Cancun to Tulum

-The bus takes around two hours and 20 minutes to travel from Cancun to Tulum which is, admittedly, a little longer than a taxi or private transfer may take.
-However, it is very cheap in comparison to other options, costing 300 Mexican Pesos ($15 USD) per person (one way).
+The bus takes around two hours and 5 minutes to connect the two cities which is, admittedly, a little longer than a taxi or private transfer may take.
+However, it is very cheap in comparison to other options, costing 365 Mexican Pesos (MXN) ($19 USD) per person (one way).

 Tickets for the ADO bus can be purchased at one of the dedicated ADO bus counters in the airport.
 You will see them among the other collection of counters as you come through arrivals, near other transfer options like car rentals and tour companies.

-Alternatively you can buy tickets on line on ADO website here – though the site is only available in Spanish.
+You can buy tickets on line on ADO website here – though the site is only available in Spanish.

-The only downside of taking the bus is the lack of convenience.
-First of all, you’ll have to figure out the timetable for yourself, and then – once you’re in Tulum – you’ll have to work out how to travel from the bus terminal to your accommodation.
+The only downside of taking the bus from Cancun to Tulum is the lack of convenience.
+Other than having to figure out the timetable for yourself, once you’re in Tulum you’ll have to work out how to travel from the bus terminal to your accommodation.
 Depending on where that is located, that is less than fun!

 Don’t worry, though – there are usually plenty of taxis waiting around the bus station in Tulum, so you shouldn’t have too much trouble.
 Just make sure to agree on a price before hopping on the taxi.

-Traveling to from Cancun to Tulum via shuttle is one of the cheapest ways to get between the two.
-This is ideal for those solo travelers, since taking a taxi or private car will cost more and you have no one to split the entire fare with.
+Traveling via shuttle is a good way to get to Tulum from Cancun Airport.
+This is ideal for solo travelers, since taking a taxi or private car will cost more and you have no one to split the entire fare with.

 If you want something that is totally stress free, easy-breezy, and absolutely no worries, then booking a private transfer is the way to go.
 This way, you will get your own personal driver who will whisk you all the way from Cancun Airport to the doorstep of your accommodation in Tulum.
 This is a good option if you are traveling with a group of friends, or as a family, as the cost is for the vehicle itself rather than per person.

 There are several options when it comes to private transfers.
 It all depends on your budget and what is most convenient for you.